Corruption of Haustfyr Chapter 2: Madam's Homestead

 Bassina sets her teacup down, the clay clinking softly.
 “Austruun is an old place, southeast of here.
 Sayers used to travel there to reconnect with the land and restore their balance.
 But lately, something’s been wrong.
 The pull that calls the Sayers now drives them away.

-You ask, “You think it’s tied to what happened in Greatfall?”
+I ask, “You think it’s tied to what happened in Greatfall?”

 Bassina shrugs.
 “If the world’s balance is faltering, Austruun’s where the first cracks will show.
 You might find some answers there.”